iteriani/CodingChallenge/README.md

 PDF to PNG file uploader

 This is a wrapper for the ImageMagick module that converts PDFs to PNGs.
-The wrapper contains one method -- convert -- which takes an input directory file and an output directory where each single page is converted to a separate png and its path to access it is returned in an array.
+The wrapper, which is found in node_modules/imageConverter, contains one method -- convert -- which takes an input directory file and an output directory where each single page is converted to a separate png and its path to access it is returned in an array.
+The api route /create will then call this method when it receives all of a PDF and then return a dictionary that maps file name to image url directory.

 ## Table of Contents